slashdevops/idp-scim-sync/docs/idpscim.md

 # idpscim

-This is in charge of keeping Google Workspace Groups and Users sync with AWS Single Sing-On service using SCIM protocol, to do that in an efficient way it stores the last sync data into an `AWS S3 Bucket` and periodically it will check if there are changes.
+This is in charge of keeping Google Workspace Groups and Users sync with AWS Single Sign-On service using SCIM protocol, to do that in an efficient way it stores the last sync data into an `AWS S3 Bucket` and periodically it will check if there are changes.

 This program could work in three ways: